Latest News, Updates, Tutorials and much more

 Inspect Cookies in Mozilla Firefox

-Checking cookies on your Mozilla’s Firefox web browser is slightly easier compared to Chrome.
-Try the following steps:
+To view cookies on your Mozilla’s Firefox web browser, perform the following steps:

 How to read the list of cookies?